presidenten/vuex-automator-loader/README.md

 ],
 ```

-The plugin creates and clears `src/vuexAutomator.js` at the start of each build,
-and the loader makes sure it imports modules and exports them as an object.

-Here is an example on how to load it from `main.js` with the object spread operator:
+Here is an example on how to load the resulting object from `main.js` by using the object spread operator:
 ```javascript
 import * as vuexModules from './vuexAutomator.js';